Written by: Jaii Fredregill

 Just a short walk from here, structures still stand from the Historic Arrowtown Chinese Miner Settlement, offering some insight into the plight and accomplishments of these miners, who were originally recruited by provincial authorities to work in the mining industry in the mid-1860s.

-Should you arrive here during good weather, you can rent a bike for the day and follow the trail along the Kawarau River to nearby wineries.
+When weather permits, you can rent a bike for the day and follow the trail along the Kawarau River to nearby wineries.
 In town rentals were around NZD 50/USD 35 per day, but with a little online research you can probably find a better price.

 Peregrine Winery, Queesntown, NZ